AoshiW/TwitchLib.EventSub.Webhooks/README.md

 }
 ```

 !!!
-If you follow these steps your callback url will https://{your_domain}/webhooks !!!
+If you follow these steps your callback url will `https://{your_domain}/webhooks`!!!
+(The location of where to put this and the naming of variables might differ depending on what kind of project and general setup you have)

 Step 4: Put the TwitchLib.EventSub.Webhooks middleware in the request pipeline